 Who should take multivitamins?

-Older individuals – as we age, the body struggles to absorb and metabolise certain nutrients as well as it once did, which is especially true of vitamin B121
+Mature adults’ – as the body ages, it struggles to absorb and metabolise certain nutrients as well as it once did, which is especially true of vitamin B12

-Those following vegetarian and vegan diets (link to article: What are vegan multivitamins?) – vegans and vegetarians risk missing out on essential nutrients mainly found in animal products, such as iron and vitamin B122
+Those following vegetarian and vegan diets – vegans and vegetarians risk missing out on essential nutrients mainly found in animal products, such as iron and vitamin B12

-Pregnant and breastfeeding women – pregnancy increases the need for folate and iron to support the health of a growing baby3
+Pregnant and breastfeeding women – pregnancy increases the need for folate and iron to support the health of a growing baby

-Children between the ages of six months and five years – children (link to article: Multivitamins for kids) need a plentiful intake of vitamins A, C and D every day to support their development4
+Children from the age of 4 years – children need a plentiful intake of vitamins A, C and D every day to support their development.

 There’s no hard and fast rule about when you should take your multivitamin.
 But since most formulas contain fat-soluble vitamins, such as vitamins A, D, E, and K – which dissolve in oil – it’s always best to take it with a meal.

 Many people get into a routine of taking their multivitamins with breakfast.
-And because your multi will often contain nutrients that support energy production, taking it at this time of day also makes sense: it will set you up for the day and won’t interfere with sleep.
+And because your multi will often contain nutrients that support energy production, taking it at this time of day also makes sense: it will set you up for the day.

-However, it’s important to note that your breakfast should contain some healthy fats, such as avocado, eggs, chia seeds, nuts and nut butter, or oily fish, for instance.
+However, it’s worth mentioning that your breakfast should contain some healthy fats, such as avocado, eggs, Greek yoghurt, chia seeds, nuts, nut butter, or oily fish, for instance.
 This way, you’ll give your body the best opportunity to metabolise the nutrients provided in your multi.

 What multivitamin should I take?

-You can find a range of different multivitamins on the market (link to the article: what are the different types of multivitamins).
+You can find a range of different multivitamins on the market.
 Some of the most popular multis contain a good spread of essential vitamins and minerals at relevant levels in a one-a-day formula.
-But you can also take higher-potency multivitamins that deliver more concentrated amounts in a daily dose of two to three tablets.

 You can browse our entire multivitamin range here.